img

 We won't ask this comparison "Which one is better?" because answering that question would be pointless.
 These are two very distinct jackets with different functions, so the question is, which one do you pick based on these differences in qualities and functionality?

 The most critical factor to consider is whether you will be wearing the jacket.
 Each region has its climate, and the efficiency and outcome of the jacket would be influenced by the season in which it is worn.
 If there isn't a chance of rain or snow, a softshell is the safest option.
-This style of jacket is flexible because, as previously said, it fits well for layering and can wear in both cold and warm climates.
+This style of jacket is flexible because, as previously said, it fits well for layering and can be worn in both cold and warm climates.

 However, if you don't know what the weather will be like or if it will rain or snow, you'll want to make sure you remain dry and warm, so a hardshell jacket is the safest choice.